 If you’re looking for something to do with your smaller kids, we suggest the free Puppet Theatre in Kongens Have.
 They perform six days a week (not on Mondays) and they do so until August 20.

-From August 18-27 the annual Copenhagen Cooking and Food Festival is happening.
+From August 23 to September 1, the annual Copenhagen Cooking and Food Festival is happening.
 Whether you’re a foodie or just hungry, we’re sure it’ll have something you’ll like.

 We hope this list has provided you with some new ideas for how you could spend your summer in Denmark!